Deep Neural Network Approximation Theory: Affine Dictionaries are Effectively Representable by Neural Networks

 Moreover, we define the sub-dictionaries

 We call an affine dictionary canonically ordered if it is arranged according to

 where the elements within each $\mathcal{D}_j$ may be ordered arbitrarily, and there exist constants $a,c>0$ such that

-We call an affine dictionary non-degenerate if for every $ j\in J_s$, $s\in\{1,\dots,S\}$, the sub-dictionary $\mathcal{D}_{s,j}$ contains at least one element. \end{definition} The example of Haar wavelets above is recovered as a non-degenerate affine dictionary by taking $d=1$, $\Omega=[0,1]$, $S=1$, $J_s=\N$, $g_1=\psi$, $\delta=1$, $A_{1,j}=2^{j-1}$, $a=1$, $c=1/2$, and noting that non-degeneracy is verified as for scale $j$, the sub-dictionary $\mathcal{D}_{s,j}$ contains $2^{j-1}$ elements.
-Note that for sake of greater generality, we associate possibly different sets $J_s\subseteq\N$ with the generator functions $g_s$ and, in particular, also allow these sets to be finite.
-We revisit the Haar wavelet dictionary example above and note that the weights of the networks approximating the individual dictionary elements grow linearly in the index of the dictionary elements.
-This is a consequence of the weights being determined by the dilation factor $2^n$ and $2^{n(i)} \le i$ thanks to the ordering we chose.
-As will be shown below, morally this continues to hold for general non-degenerate affine dictionaries, thereby revealing what informed our definition of canonical ordering.
-We remark that \eqref{eq:detgrowth} constitutes a very weak restriction on how rapidly the size of dilations may grow; in fact, we are not aware of any affine dictionaries in the literature that would violate this condition.
+We call an affine dictionary nondegenerate if for every $ j\in J_s$, $s\in\{1,\dots,S\}$, the sub-dictionary $\mathcal{D}_{s,j}$ contains at least one element. \end{definition} Note that for sake of greater generality, we associate possibly different sets $J_s\subseteq\N$ with the generator functions $g_s$ and, in particular, also allow these sets to be finite.
+The Haar wavelet dictionary example above is recovered as a nondegenerate affine dictionary by taking $d=1$, $\Omega=[0,1]$, $S=1$, $J_s=\N$, $g_1=\psi$, $\delta=1$, $A_{1,j}=2^{j-1}$, $a=1$, $c=1/2$, and noting that nondegeneracy is verified as for scale $j$, the sub-dictionary $\mathcal{D}_{s,j}$ contains $2^{j-1}$ elements.
+Moreover, the weights of the networks approximating the individual Haar wavelet dictionary elements grow linearly in the index of the dictionary elements.
+This is a consequence of the weights being determined by the dilation factor $2^n$ and $2^{n(i)} \le i$ due to the ordering we chose.
+As will be shown below, morally this continues to hold for general nondegenerate affine dictionaries, thereby revealing what informed our definition of canonical ordering.
+Besides, our notion of canonical ordering is also inspired by the ordering employed in the tail compactness considerations for Besov spaces and orthonormal wavelet dictionaries as detailed in Appendix~\ref{Besov_tail}.
+We remark that \eqref{eq:detgrowth} constitutes a very weak restriction on how fast the size of dilations may grow; in fact, we are not aware of any affine dictionaries in the literature that would violate this condition.
 Finally, we note that the dilations $A_{s,j}$ are not required to be ordered in ascending size, as was the case in the Haar wavelet dictionary example.
 Canonical ordering does, however, ensure a modicum of ordering.